tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 I find this stuff so cool.
 I'll also mention Boissinot's [Rust code](https://github.com/bboissin/thesis_bboissin) again because it does something similar for parallel moves.

+## Wrapping up

+We built a register allocator that works on SSA.
+Hopefully next time we will add features such as lifetime holes, interval splitting, and register hints.

 ## Thanks